jaredloftus/profiles/adamback_reviewed.md

 http://placehold.it/250x250

 ## Summary
-Adam Back is an applied cryptographer and inventor of the hashcash proof-of-work and decentralized mining used in Bitcoin.
+Adam Back is an applied cryptographer and inventor of the hashcash proof-of-work and decentralized mining used in bitcoin.
 He is the co-founder and CEO of Blockstream.

 ## Bio
 Adam Back is a British applied cryptographer, and the co-founder and CEO of Blockstream.

 Having worked on e-cash protocols since 1995, in 1997 Back invented Hashcash, a proof-of-work system used to limit email spam and denial-of-service attacks.
-Hashcash is used in Bitcoin and other cryptocurrencies as part of the mining algorithm.
+Hashcash is used in bitcoin and other cryptocurrencies as part of the mining algorithm.

 He implemented credlib, a library that implements the credential systems of Stefan Brands and David Chaum.

-Back is also known for pioneering the use of ultra-compact code with his 3-line RSA in Perl signature file and non-exportable T-shirts to protest the (now relaxed) United States cryptography export regulations.
+Back is also known for pioneering the use of ultra-compact code with his 3-line RSA in Perl signature file and non-exportable T-shirts to protest the United States cryptography export regulations.

 Back was an architect and cryptographer at Zero-Knowledge Systems working on its Freedom network, a precursor to Tor.
 He was an e-cash consultant to Nokia and later to Credentica (acquired by Microsoft), and has also consulted for leading security companies, including oneID, Vmware and QWcap.